The University of St. Thomas offers a 5-week summer program to incoming first-year students.

 Students gain practical skills and confidence through work assignments in University offices or departments.
 Participation also enhances a student’s potential for obtaining on-campus employment during the academic year.

 All program costs are covered including room and board.
 REAL Program participants are also compensated with a small stipend that is distributed incrementally with completion of program requirements.
 The only cost to the students is the cost of the textbooks for their summer course.

-Participants learn how to take advantage of many on campus resources including but not limited to career, academic and personal counseling, the Commuter Center, Financial Aid, Campus Life, Campus Ministry, computer labs and athletic facilities.
+Participants learn how to take advantage of many on campus resources including but not limited to career, academic and personal counseling, Off-Campus Student Services, Financial Aid, Campus Life, Campus Ministry, library resources and athletic facilities.
 Participants also attend Orientation and Registration together during the five weeks.

 Co-curricular opportunities include educational programs, social events and workshops that help students develop leadership skills.
 REAL Program participants are encouraged to become involved in at least one of more than 140 student-run clubs and organizations on campus.